Links on Android Authority may earn us a commission. Learn more.

 Wear OS official app and Google Assistant

 Wear OS is the official app from Google.
 It’s required to pair your smartwatch with your smartphone.
 Additionally, the app contains stuff like settings for Google Assistant, Google Fit, and some other stuff.
 However, its most important feature is its apps and watch faces info.
 The app is a great directory for such things.
 Google Play does a good job, but this app definitely gets you there faster.
 Google Assistant comes with Wear OS as it is.
 We highly recommend using it as well.
-It can do all of the fun stuff it can on your phone except on your wrist instead.
-Additionally, it can do stuff like take notes, turn your smart lights on or off, and more stuff like that.
+It can do all of the fun stuff on your phone except on your wrist.
+Additionally, it can do things like take notes, turn your smart lights on or off, and more.
 Wear OS is basically Google Assistant on your wrist with the time and date.